 The host family would be required to pay for additional costs such as those associated with adding the Au Pair to their car insurance policy.
 If the Au Pair is expected to have a cell phone on her while working, then this would be considered a work-related expense and the family should pay for a part of her cell phone expense.

 The family will also be responsible for any costs associated with getting the Au Pair’s bedroom ready.
 As a nice gesture, a small welcome gift, such as a Starbucks gift card, would help make your Au Pair feel appreciated.

 Lastly, a completion bonus is a common practice in the Au Pair industry.
 It is an incentive for your Au Pair to stay for her entire placement and it is extra spending money for your Au Pair to use for travelling.
-A completion bonus of $500.00 is provided and paid for by the host family when your Au Pair completes a 10+ month placement.
+See What is a completion bonus?

 No, an Au Pair cannot be shared between two families.
 The intention of having an Au Pair is to build a relationship between an Au Pair and a family, making the Au Pair a part of the family.
 The Au Pair is also to have only one employer.

 Both Nannies and Au Pairs live-in with a family to provide childcare and are usually from abroad.
 Here is a chart of the main differences between a Nanny and an Au Pair:

 |Labour Market Impact Assessment needed before arriving to Canada||Only needs work permit before arriving to Canada|

 |Provides childcare and housekeeping||Provides childcare and light housekeeping (usually anything that pertains to the children)|

 |Any age||Usually between 18-30|

 |Creates employer/employee relationship with family||Acts as “big sister” to family|